bgoonz/docs-collection/github/github/authenticating-to-github/securing-your-account-with-two-factor-authentication-2fa/accessing-github-using-two-factor-authentication.md

 ---
 title: Accessing GitHub using two-factor authentication
-intro: 'With 2FA enabled, you''ll be asked to provide your 2FA authentication code, as well as your password, when you sign in to {% data variables.product.product_name %}.'
+intro: "With 2FA enabled, you'll be asked to provide your 2FA authentication code, as well as your password, when you sign in to {% data variables.product.product_name %}."
 redirect_from:
   - /articles/providing-your-2fa-security-code/
   - /articles/providing-your-2fa-authentication-code/